Criminal Law Amendment Act 1885: Passage and effects

 It also had sections outlining the penalties for abduction and procuring for the purpose of prostitution for girls under the age of eighteen, as well as relaxing the rules on witness testimony: while children under the age of 12 were allowed to testify as proposed by the SPCC, it also gave the right of the accused to testify on his own behalf.

 The effect of the law became noticeable almost immediately.
-While few cases of sexual offences were reported before the passage of the law, the number of reported cases skyrocketed in the months afterwards, especially child molestation cases.
+While few cases of sexual offences were reported before the passage of the law, the number of reported cases increased greatly in the months afterwards, especially child molestation cases.
 It may be that the actual number of cases remained the same, but the fact that more cases were reported and brought to the courts was at the very least a reflection of how the law changed perceptions of how women and children should be treated.
 While the inclusion of Section 11 criminalised male homosexuality, nevertheless it was connected with notions of male lust, which many felt was the root cause of vice.
-More than 80 years would pass before decriminalisation would take effect.
+More than 80 years passed before decriminalisation took effect.